BindushreeRP/BindushreeRP/README.md

 <br>
-- I am from Bengaluru, India, where I have completed a Masters Degree in Chemical Engineering and worked with IT majors like Capgemini and Accenture for about 4.5 years before moving to Boston, US. :nerd_face: I have immense knowledge and experience with O365 Collaboration Services and have contributed in various deployments of projects and implementation of new services at organization level in my previous roles.
+- I am from Bengaluru, India, where I have completed a Masters Degree in Chemical Engineering and worked with IT majors like Capgemini and Accenture for about 4.5 years before moving to Boston, US. :woman_office_worker: I have immense knowledge and experience with O365 Collaboration Services and have contributed in various deployments of projects and implementation of new services at organization level in my previous roles.
 <br>